 Don’t overact the thing but be prepared to remain calm in the face of a rose petal attack.
 Truly, I have so many photos of one gleeful person and the other looking like they are being pelted with eggs.
 It’s funny but just remember to enjoy the shower!
 And feel free to high 5 guests on route.

-Side note: Make sure your celebrant prompts the guests to “get your confetti ready” as often people forget to throw it!
+Extra Tip: Make sure your celebrant prompts the guests to “get your confetti ready & throw high” as often people forget to throw it!

 10. START THE PARTY IMMEDIATELY

-There is nothing less ‘party’ than a long line of people waiting to hug you after the awesome walk back down the aisle.
+There is nothing less ‘party’ than a long line of people waiting to hug you after the confetti toss.
 It can kill the vibe a bit if you have a dry mouth, an arm breaking from holding your bouquet and saw jaws from smiling at everyone saying how beautiful you look.

 - Make sure the tunes are playing.
 On the ipod or musicans.
 Choose a killer song to start with.